silaszehnder/silaszehnder.github.io/tech/root-boox.md

 - Install `a decluttered launcher`
 - Set up notes to backup to Google Drive:
   - Within notes settings, enable saving to pdf on exit
-  - Install `Autosync for Goodle Drive` and configure it to watch the `/note` directory
+  - Install `Autosync for Google Drive` and configure it to watch the `/note` directory

 ----------------------------------------------------------------------------------------